brunomolteni/sortable-list-coding-challenge/README.md

 4. This must be a one page application built using HTML5, CSS3, and Javascript.

-..a.
-No back end.
+  1. No back end.
 No server deployment.

-..b.
-Build tools are allowed.
+  2. Build tools are allowed.
 E.g. webpack, gulp, grunt.

 5. The list must be persisted to IndexedDB or WebSQL.

-..a.
-No Save button.
+  1. No Save button.
 All actions must persist automatically - Add, Delete, Edit, Move.

-..b.
-Include a Clear button that wipes out all the data, for testing purposes.
+  2. Include a Clear button that wipes out all the data, for testing purposes.

 6. Use good coding practices

-..a.
-Structure your folders and files consistently
+  1. Structure your folders and files consistently

-..b.
-No inline styles
+  2. No inline styles

-..c.
-Format your code properly
+  3. Format your code properly

-..d.
-Include comments where they will be helpful
+  4. Include comments where they will be helpful

-..e.
-It’s recommended to follow this ES2015 Angular style guide: https://github.com/toddmotto/angular-styleguide
+  5. It’s recommended to follow this ES2015 Angular style guide: https://github.com/toddmotto/angular-styleguide

 7. You do not have to write this from scratch.
 Use any freely available libraries or code snippets you wish (include citations where necessary).